riegllms/ros-riegl-vz/riegl_vz/README.md

 Enable publishing of scan registration result on topic 'pose' after scan registration has finished.

+**~pose_publish_fast** (bool, default: "False") :

+Enable publishing of a coarse estimate for the current scan position and orientation on topic 'pose_fast'.
+The data is available just a few seconds after the scan data acquisition has finished.

 **~voxel_publish** (bool, default: "True") :

 Enable publishing of voxel data on topic 'voxels' after scan acquisition has finished.